What are Startup Costs in Singapore 2026

 When combined, a lean early-stage startup may spend S$500-1,000/month on core digital infrastructure.
 Scaling companies should budget S$3,000–5,000/month by Series A.

-Marketing and Customer Acquisition Costs in Singapore (2025)
+What are Marketing and Customer Acquisition Costs in Singapore 2026?

 Digital Marketing and Paid Ads in Singapore